perima/bia-workshop/README.md

 ## 1.1 Create new environment
 1.1.1 Go to the [Cloud9 web console](https://us-west-2.console.aws.amazon.com/cloud9/home/product).

 1.1.2.
-At the top right corner of the console, make sure you’re using one of these regions: Virginia (us-east-1), Oregon (us-west-2), Ireland (eu-west-1) or Singapore (ap-southeast-1).
+At the top right corner of the console, make sure you’re using one of these regions: Virginia (us-east-1), Oregon (us-west-2), Ireland (eu-west-1), Singapore (ap-southeast-1) or Sydney (ap-southeast-2).

 1.1.3.
 Press **Create environment**